-To evaluate the rates of serious infections, malignancy, CV, and other specified outcomes among patients with RA in a Germany-based register who initiate tofacitinib.
+To evaluate the rates of serious infections, malignancy (overall, excluding NMSC), subtypes of lymphoma, lung cancer, CV events, MACE, MI, VTE (DVT and PE) and other specified outcomes, including fractures, among patients with RA in a Germany-based register who initiate tofacitinib.
 Rates will also be estimated among existing cohorts of bDMARD and nbDMARDs patients to provide context for rates observed on tofacitinib.
 No a priori hypotheses will be tested in this descriptive study.
-Pending feasibility, rates of malignancy, serious infection, CV and other event rates will be compared between tofacitinib-treated RA patients and other comparator cohorts using methods that adjust for sex, age, year of treatment start, treatment history, disease severity, comorbidities, and other potential confounders.
+Pending feasibility, rates of malignancy (overall, excluding NMSC), subtypes of lymphoma, lung cancer, serious infection, CV events, MACE, MI, VTE, and other event rates, including fractures, will be compared between tofacitinib-treated RA patients and other comparator cohorts using methods that adjust for sex, age, year of treatment start, treatment history, disease severity, comorbidities, and other potential confounders.
+In response to the June 2021 signal evaluation procedure, subtypes of lymphoma, lung cancer, and MACE have been added as study endpoints (MI and lymphoma (overall) were already included as a study endpoint).
+Further, rates of events, including serious infections, MACE, MI, VTE, and malignancies excluding NMSC, will be estimated in elderly patients aged 65 years and older.

-9. RESEARCH METHODS
+9 RESEARCH METHODS

-9.1.
-Study Design
+9.1 Study Design